projnanda/nanda-payments/SDK-CLAUDE.md

-# Claude Instructions for MCP Server SDK Development
+# Claude Instructions for NANDA Points SDKs Development

 ## Current Context

-You are working on the MCP Server SDK feature branch (`feature/mcp-server-sdk`) to create a developer-friendly SDK that simplifies x402 payment integration for MCP servers.
+You are working on the NANDA Points SDKs feature branch (`feature/mcp-server-sdk`) to create comprehensive client libraries for TypeScript and Python that simplify NANDA Points payment integration.

 ## Project Overview

-This SDK will abstract the complexity from the current `packages/shared/` implementation and provide a clean, decorator-based API for adding NANDA Points payments to MCP servers.
+These SDKs will provide language-native client libraries for integrating with NANDA Points payments and the x402 protocol.
+Starting with TypeScript, then Python, each SDK should feel native to its ecosystem while providing identical functionality.

-**Goal**: Enable developers to add payments with `@requiresPayment({ price: 10 })` decorator instead of complex middleware setup.
+**Goal**: Enable developers to integrate NANDA Points payments with simple client libraries: `npm install @nanda/payments-sdk` or `pip install nanda-payments`

 ## Key Documents